sahilshinde/sahilshinde/README.md

-Hey there! 👋 I'm Sahil Shinde, a data aficionado with an MBA from the University of San Francisco.
+Hey there! 👋 I'm Sahil Suhas, a data aficionado with an MBA from the University of San Francisco.
 My journey blends a solid engineering foundation with a knack for marketing strategies fueled by data-driven insights. 🔍💡

 During my tenure as Sales and Marketing Analyst at Aqua Chill India Pvt Ltd, I delved deep into data analytics, dissecting the inquiry funnel to align customer expectations with our company's core strengths.
 The result?
 A remarkable surge in repeat customer orders, catapulting from 20% to an impressive 32%. 📈💼